HirotakaDango/music-player/README.md

 # PHP Music Player

 A simple, fast, and modern self-hosted music player built in PHP, with a clean UI, SQLite backend, and full PWA (Progressive Web App) features.
-Scan your music collection, play songs in your browser, upload tracks, and manage your own library—all in a single-page app.
+Scan your music collection, play songs in your browser, manage your library, favorites, and playlists—all from a beautiful single page app!

 ![f14d2db43f7d_i0](https://github.com/user-attachments/assets/c982c7a3-b12d-4e86-b8a1-f3820c08e02f)
 ![f14d2db43f7d_i1](https://github.com/user-attachments/assets/8e65a4a2-aa3f-47a2-9d73-bb91a431f9af)